 I have a model with a fairly large hopper (see collage photos).
 It’s a bit heavy, but handles a lot of potatoes at once.
 The resulting rice-sized bits break down into smoothness with the swipe of a spoon.

 If you love really smooth mashed potatoes, a potato ricer is a worthy investment.

 And these delectable, creamy roasted garlic mashed potatoes are a worthy investment of time — about an hour, most of it hands-off — to create a beautiful dinner for your holidays and special occasions.

 Roasted Garlic Mashed Potatoes

-1. Preheat oven to 350 degrees (if roasting the garlic; otherwise, skip this step and the next two).
+- Preheat oven to 400°F degrees (if roasting the garlic; otherwise, skip this step and the next two).

-2. Roasting the garlic: cut the top portion off of each head (leave skin intact) – the tops of the cloves should be exposed.
+- Cut the top 1/2" off of each head (leave skin intact) - the tops of the cloves should be exposed.
 Place each clove on a square of foil.
 Drizzle olive oil over each head.
 Sprinkle liberally with salt and pepper.

-5. Mash the potatoes in a clean pot or bowl, using a masher or a ricer.
+- Mash the potatoes in a clean pot or bowl, using a masher or run them through a ricer.
 Unwrap the garlic heads.
-Squeeze the head of roasted goodness into the mashed potatoes (or send them through the ricer).
-Don’t worry, the cloves will slip right out of their skins.
+Squeeze the head of roasted goodness into the mashed potatoes (or also send them through the ricer).
+Don't worry, the cloves will slip right out of their skins.
 [Plop!]

-6. Stir in the buttermilk and mix well.
-Repeat with cream and then the butter.
+- Stir in the buttermilk and mix well.
+Repeat with cream and the butter (hold back a bit of the melted butter to drizzle over the finished presentation, if desired).
 Add salt and stir.
 Taste.
-If you can’t tell there’s salt, add more.
+If you can't tell there's salt, add more.
 Then do the same with the pepper.